Many people prefer to hang their clothes lines using galvanised steel washing line posts.

 However, it does involve a bit more time, money and effort as you'll have to buy two posts, more cement and dig two holes.

 If you're thinking about this method, WatsonLok sell a pack of 2 galvanised iron posts.

 The only drawback is that nothing is included to put into the socket when the pole is removed.
-So if it rains in the meantime, they will fill up and make getting everything back together again a bit messy!
+So if it rains, they will fill up with water and it makes getting everything back together again a bit messy!

 2. Use One Post & A Wall

-This has quite a few advantages as you only need one post and one hole.
+This has quite a few advantages as you only need one pole and one hole.
 You do need a masonry drill, though

 Securing Your Post In The Ground